nmearl/specutils/docs/spectrum_collection.rst

 ---------------------

-Output grids can be defined one of three ways: as a string indicating whether to use the finest or coarsest sampling from the input spectra; an explicitly array of values to use as the output; or as a three-tuple indiciating the start bin, end bin, and bin size.
+Output grids can be defined one of three ways: as a string indicating whether to use the finest or coarsest sampling from the input spectra, or the to indicate if all spectra should have the same dispersion grid (raising an exception if this is not the case); an explicit array of values to use as the output; or as a three-tuple indiciating the start bin, end bin, and bin size.

 .. code:: python